theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 **Warning!
 Cross-Origin Request Blocked** When encountering a CORS error, the URL of your origin is not authorized to send requests to yunIO.
 Add the URL of your origin to the list of allowed origins.

 Enter URLs that are allowed to run cross-origin requests on yunIO.<br>
-Example: To allow a tool like Swagger Inspector to load and test run a yunIO service, the URL `https://inspector.swagger.io` must be added to the list of allowed origins.
+Example: To allow a tool like Swagger Inspector to load and execute a yunIO service, the URL `https://inspector.swagger.io` must be added to the list of allowed origins.

 {: .box-note }
 **Note:** For testing purposes you can use ( * ) to allow all URLs.
 When first installing yunIO this is set by default.